Last Modified: 28 Sep 2012

 The capital city of Ukraine and its largest cultural centre with a population of about three million, Kyiv lies on hilly territory by the Dnipro River and features beautiful landscapes, parks and gardens.
 It's often called the 'mother of Slavic cities.'
 The golden age of Kyiv was between the 11th and 12th centuries, when it was a powerful state and the centre of trading routes between the Baltic and Mediterranean seas.
 For centuries Kyiv has been occupied and invaded, but has survived to become a new independent travel destination which many travellers are yet to discover.

-Join your leader for an orientation walk.
+Join your leader for an walk to explore Kyiv.
 The best view of the city is definitely from the top of the bell tower at the Cathedral of St Sophia just a short walk away.
 From here it's also a lovely walk to Andrew's Descent, a sloping cobbled street lined with craft stalls.

 Visit the Chernobyl Museum with a local guide - a chilling but highly worthwhile experience that will help us understand more about this terrible event in Ukraine's recent history.